KHMD2000/My-Portfolio./README.md

 In this repository, you'll find a collection of my most compelling data analysis projects and case studies.
 Each project is a testament to my passion for uncovering meaningful insights and driving informed decision-making through data.

-Please note that I am relatively new to the field, and this portfolio currently features one standout project.
+Please note that I am relatively new to the field, and this portfolio currently has few projects.
 I am continuously expanding my skills and working on exciting new projects that will be added soon.

 ## Highlights